 The CDC recommends that you wear a face mask if you can, but these can get in the way of communication.
 Masks cover the region between the nose and mouth to minimize the spread of the virus.
 They protect both you and others because they significantly reduce the chances of the virus spreading.

 According to a survey completed by the Hearing Health Foundation, 87% of their 625 responses are experiencing difficulty communicating at this time.
 These face masks cover roughly half of your face, making it tricky for others to read non-verbal cues.
 To make matters more difficult, if you rely on lip-reading, face masks make it much more difficult to navigate daily conversations.
 Of those in the survey that said that they are experiencing difficulty communicating at this time, 85% said that the inability to read lips is a problem.
 Some face masks, like the N95, can impact our sound level and the frequencies of our speech.

 As you can see, while face masks protect our health, they also create a new communication barrier for those with hearing loss.
-You may be asking yourself, “How do I follow health guidlines while also communicationg effectively?”
+You may be asking yourself, “How do I follow health guidelines while also communicating effectively?”

-While you may not have hearing loss, it can greatly help others if you follow any number of the items listed.
-Be sure to follow social distancing guidelines by staying at least 6 feet away from others if you are going to lower your mask or not wear one.
+While you may not have hearing loss, it can greatly help masked hearing aid wearers if you follow any number of the communication tips.
+Be sure to follow social distancing guidelines by staying at least 6 feet away from others if you are going to lower your mask.

 Contact your local Miracle-Ear for help setting up Mask Mode on your current hearing aids, or to learn about our newest products with even more customization capabilities.